Child Welfare and Foster Care Statistics

 Children Entering Foster Care

-In 2020, 213,964 children under 18 entered foster care in the United States, a rate of 3 per 1,000.
-The rate of entry has hovered at 3 or 4 per 1,000 for two decades.
-Kids ages 1 to 5 make up the largest share (30% in 2020) of children entering care.
-National data also show that Black and American Indian children continue to be overrepresented among those entering foster care.
-In 2020, Black children represented 20% of those entering care but only 14% of the total child population, while American Indian kids made up 2% of those entering care and 1% of the child population.
-The reasons for this are complex, and efforts to improve racial equity in child welfare have been under way for many years.
+National data also show that Black and American Indian and Alaska Native children continue to be overrepresented among those entering foster care.
+In 2023, Black children represented 22% of those entering care but only 14% of the total child population.
+American Indian and Alaska Native kids have the highest rate of entry into foster care, at 6.2 per 1,000 in 2023, more than three times the national average of 2.0 per 1,000 and well above the rates for all other racial groups.
+The reasons for this are complex, and efforts to improve racial equity in child welfare have been underway for many years.

 Explore more statistics on children entering foster care, including data by state: